parshwa1999/Map-Segmentation/README.md

   ```sh
   python3 manage.py runserver
   ```
+let the entire server run.

-and to visit admin page click here.
+To visit application page click [here]: http://127.0.0.1:8000/label/ and to visit admin page click [here]: http://127.0.0.1:8000/admin/login/?next=/admin/

+Username: root
+Password: 11to1or11

+For further details one can refer my Report and Presentation